General Motors Diesel: Ownership changes

 In the 2000s, GM reorganized the Canadian Diesel Division holdings and separated a portion out under the name "GM Defense".
 After a successful joint venture company between General Dynamics Land Systems and GM Defense (the "GM-GDLS Defense Group Ltd") with the award of the US Army Stryker contract, the defense side of the Canadian operations was sold to General Dynamics in 2003.

 On April 4, 2005, GM sold its EMD subsidiary with its London and LaGrange operations to a partnership between Greenbriar Equity Group and Berkshire Partners.
 The company was renamed "Electro-Motive Diesel, Inc", thus retaining the EMD initials.
 EMD's Canadian subsidiary was renamed "Electro-Motive Canada".
 In 2010 EMD and its Canadian subsidiary were acquired by Caterpillar's subsidiary Progress Rail.

 The end

-The plant was closed in 2012, after a labor dispute and construction of a new plant in Muncie, Indiana.
+The plant was closed in 2012, after a labor dispute and leasing of a new plant in Muncie, Indiana.

 In 2015 McLaughlin Brothers and J-AAR Excavating jointly acquire the plant facility.
 HCL Logistics moved into the plant space after consolidating their London operations and is partner with General Dynamics Land Systems in the same site.